-This information is based on my own experience, I am not a healthcare provider.
+This information is based on my own experience, I have spoken more about this in my series on Becoming a Mother.
+It’s important to remember that I am not a healthcare provider.
 Everyone’s breastfeeding journey will look different because each baby is unique.
 My son was born at 39 weeks and latched on his first try immediately after birth.
 While I was in the hospital, one of the amazing nurses that I had introduced me to La Leche League, an amazing resource for all things breastfeeding.
 Because I am not going to discuss some topics, like the basics of breastfeeding, I highly recommend checking out their website for any questions or concerns that I do not address.
 Lactation Consultants are another great resource and are even covered by some insurances.
 Above all, trust your motherly intuition.

 Your Body, Your Baby, Your Choice

 No matter what anyone tells you, you are in charge of your body and your baby’s feeding.
 You can exclusively breastfeed, pump, or formula feed.
 Or, you can choose any combination of those options!
 Special circumstances might make it difficult or impossible to breastfeed.
 Whatever you end up doing, remember that fed is best.
 This topic is guaranteed to draw strong opinions from others.
 Don’t get caught up in what other people think is best for you.
 How you feed your baby is one of the first decisions that you get to make as a mother and only you know what is right.

 Besides people telling you how to feed your baby, they are going to have many other opinions surrounding breastfeeding.
 Such as how long to breastfeed your baby for or where it is appropriate to feed them.
 Despite what you might hear or read, there is no set end date for your breastfeeding journey.
 Sometimes the weaning process is led by your baby.
 But, outside of that, it is a personal decision to choose when you are done breastfeeding.